Codeyg12/READMEgenerator/sampleREADME.md

   [License](#license)

-  ### Demonstration

-  To watch the video [click here](https://drive.google.com/file/d/1wp8KegM_9BXT2xdSiUc6e9-mj-pDgsUy/view)

   ### Description

-  The purpose of this project was to get familiar with node.js.
-The user will be prompted with questions and those will be used to generator a full README
+  To demonstrate the functionality of the working product

   ### Installation

-  Go to my Github and copy the codes SSH or HTTPS key
+  Clone the code

   ### Usage

-  To generate a README based on the users answers
+  To create a README file

   ### Contribution

-  Pull the code from Github and then push it to the main branch
+  Pay me

   ### Testing